 And finally, there’s AgoraPulse for timeline contests, in other words, there’s NO widget involved at all, it just tracks the likes and/or comments on a post you specify and then picks a random winner for you.
 No muss, no fuss.
 This is a great tool if you just want to run a super quick contest and you’re not worried about collecting email addresses to grow a list.

-This content originally appeared as a Facebook Live broadcast and is now available here and via YouTube video for your replay enjoyment.
-Tune in Thursdays at 2:30PM EST for more social media and web presence low-down.
-And coffee!
+This content originally appeared as a Facebook Live broadcast and is now available here and on my YouTube channel for your replay enjoyment.
+Check out my Facebook page for more social media and web presence low-down.

 A Tech Geek with a Creative Streak℠, she helps small business owners and entrepreneurs everywhere establish and maintain their online presence.
 She is committed to serving them according to their needs, whether that means “giving them a fish” or “teaching them to fish”.